Kawaimina languages

+Classification

 Geoffrey Hull classifies these as dialects and groups them into a single Kawaimina language, while Ethnologue groups the varieties into three distinct languages.

-Except perhaps for Naueti, the Kawaimina languages are members of the Timor–Babar family of Austronesian languages.
-While structurally the languages are Malayo-Polynesian, their vocabulary, particularly that of Naueti, derives mostly from Papuan languages.
-In this they are similar to Makasae and Habun; none of these languages are easy to classify as either Austronesian or Papuan.
+The Kawaimina languages are members of the eastern Extra-Ramelaic subgroup of Timoric Austronesian languages.
+While structurally the languages are Malayo-Polynesian, much their vocabulary, particularly that of Naueti, derives from Papuan languages.
 The languages are noted for both archaisms and unusual innovations, including vowel harmony and aspirated and glottalized consonants in their sound-systems.